klimcode/notekeeper/README.md

 This is a simple Node.js utility for making notes.

-1. type `notekeeper` in your command line (I prefer just "note" as alias)
-2. the Note Interface will be automatically opened in your preferred Text Editor
-3. write something, save the file and it's done: your new note is appended to the database plain text file
+- You can save and manage Notes with a full power of your preferred Text Editor.
+- Notes are stored in plain text Base files which are easy to read without Notekeeper.
+- Helps you to create hierarchically structured knowledge base for storing any texts containing any symbols.

 ----

+## Installation

-**Installation**: `sudo npm i -g notekeeper`
+`sudo npm i -g notekeeper`

+> I recommend to make an alias for a command `notekeeper` which bootstraps the utility.

 On the first run Notekeeper creates in your Home Directory a folder `notekeeper` containing next files: